nbeversl/urtext-sublime/README.md

 ## Installation

 You can install this package through Package Control.
+(See https://packagecontrol.io/installation for how to install Package Control.)

 Press ⌘/Ctrl + ⇧ + P to open the command palette.

 Type Install Package and press Enter.
 Then search for Urtext.

+Sublime will install `pathtools` and `watchdog` if they are not already installed.
+You will then have to close and reopen Sublime.
+On Windows, it may be necessary to run the `Package Control: Satisfy Dependencies` command via command palette.

 ## Documentation